 How Much Does it Cost?

-You must purchase a transponder for $20 – it’s good for the entire season.
+If you are racing, you must purchase a transponder for $20 – it’s good for the entire season and for multiple bikes if you want to race in multiple classes.

 Money classes are $40 a race.